harshangrjn/QuantumCircuitOpt.jl/README.md

 On how to use this package, check the [quick start guide](https://harshangrjn.github.io/QuantumCircuitOpt.jl/stable/quickguide/#Sample-circuit-decomposition) and the "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/main/examples)" folder for more such decompositions.

 ## Sample Circuit Synthesis
-Here is the a sample usage of QuantumCircuitOpt to optimally decompose a 2-qubit controlled-Z gate using the entangling CNOT gate the universal rotation gate with three Euler angles, (θ,ϕ,λ) :
+Here is the a sample usage of QuantumCircuitOpt to optimally decompose a 2-qubit controlled-Z gate using the entangling CNOT gate the universal rotation gate with three discretized Euler angles, (θ,ϕ,λ) :

 ```julia
 import QuantumCircuitOpt as QCO